 Jump on the wave of social commerce

-In 2022 sales via social media platforms worldwide will add up to $992 billion (Statista).
+Sales via social media platforms worldwide are estimated to add up to US $992 billion in 2022.

 Convenience is a key

-83% of customers say convenience while shopping is more critical now than 5 years ago (National Retail Federation).
+83% of customers say convenience while shopping is more critical now than 5 years ago.

 6 fool-proof Black Friday marketing strategies and last-minute ideas